-This interactive map is based on trade data compiled by EIA and TRAFFIC, including publicly available information in English, Chinese and Bahasa as well as information gathered first hand via online and field research by EIA, TRAFFIC and the Born Free Foundation.
+This interactive map is based on trade data compiled by TRAFFIC and ourselves, including publicly available information in English, Chinese and Bahasa as well as information gathered first hand via online and field research by TRAFFIC, the Born Free Foundation and ourselves.

 The map documents 61 seizures of 2,693 helmeted hornbill casques and bills from 2010-17.
 In addition, there are two separate recorded seizures of casques weighing 10kg and 6.82kg respectively, which is likely equivalent to 224 casques (using previously documented seizures, where the number of casques seized was reported in conjunction with the weight in kilograms, gives an average weight of 77.82g per casque; using this figure, the two aforementioned seizures could equate to 224 individual birds), taking the total to more than 2,800 hornbill casques seized since 2010.

 Actual numbers in trade are likely to be far higher based on poaching estimates; in 2013, the Director of the Indonesian Hornbill Conservation Society estimated that 500 hornbills were poached every month – or 6,000 a year – from West Kalimantan alone.

 Key findings from the analysis of this data set include:

 - the majority of seizures occur in or are attributed to China, highlighting its role as a major consumer country for helmeted hornbill casques.
 Markets in Laos offering hornbill casques appear to be catering to Chinese buyers